somso2e/smuthi/docs/multipole_cutoff.rst

 or :doc:`[Wiscombe 1980] <literature>`.

-Otherwise, you can use Smuthi's built-in automatic parameter selection feature to estimate a suitable multipole truncation.
+Otherwise, you can use Smuthi's built-in automatic parameter selection feature to estimate a suitable multipole truncation, see section on :ref:`AutoParamAnchor`.

-.. todo:: link to auto param section